DasProsad/mapping-with-suffix-array-and-BWT/README.md

 # Map reads with suffix-array Burrows-Wheeler Transformation (BWT) algorithm

 This program is not intended for practical purposes but to understand how NGS reads are mapped to the reference genome.
-Code is adapted from https://github.com/rayguo233/read-mapping/.
+Efficiency of suffix-array-based and BWT-based can be compared.
+This script will simulate NGS reads and the refrence genome sequence.
+It is adapted from https://github.com/rayguo233/read-mapping/.

 ## Useage
 for help ```map_reads.py -h```